Fractal Quasicondensation in One Dimension: Conclusions

-\textbf{\textit{Discussion.--- }}In this letter, we studied the condensation of HCB in the presence of quasiperiodic-induced critical states with multifractal wavefunctions with the help of the Jordan-Wigner mapping to non-interacting fermions.
-We show that when the chemical potential is placed in regions of critical states, quasicondensation acquires exotic features.
-This regime, we dubbed fractal quasicondensation, is characterized by the growth of the occupation of the lowest natural orbital, albeit with an exponent smaller than the value, $\nu=1/2$, observed in one-dimension quasicondensates with ballistic single-particle states.
+In this article, we study the condensation of HCB in the presence of quasiperiodic-induced critical states with multifractal wavefunctions.
+We show that when the chemical potential is placed in regions where the single-particle state are critical, quasicondensation acquires exotic features.
+This regime, dubbed fractal quasicondensation, is characterized by the growth of the occupation of the lowest natural orbital, albeit with an exponent smaller than the value $\nu=1/2$ that is observed in one-dimension quasicondensates with ballistic single-particle states.
+We analyze the real and momentum space structure of the lowest NO and reveal its multifractal nature.

-This mechanism of quasicondensation can be probed in state-of-the-art experiments with cold atomic gases.
-Although implementing the QP potential described in Eq.~$\text{\eqref{eq:Eq5}}$ may be challenging, a simplified version of the model that still possesses a critical phase region is feasible (see \eqref{sec:Floquet}).
-This simplified model is physically realizable with conventional optical lattice techniques, as shown by Liu et al. \cite{liu2021anomalous} for the fermionic case.
-As in previous works, the HCB constraint can be guaranteed by tuning the Feshbach resonances to make the interaction strength much higher than any other energy scale involved \cite{greiner2002quantum,chin2010feshbach,will2012atom,wasak2014simple,schreiber2015observation,ray2015localization,deng2017tuning}.